 There are plenty of other great poker games but in terms of simplicity and sheer popularity No-Limit Hold’em reigns supreme.

-Before we get started the basic rules there’s one thing you should do first and that’s to learn and understand basic poker rankings.
+Before we get started the basic rules there’s one thing you should do first and that’s to learn and understand basic poker hand rankings.

 Probably 90% of all beginner mistakes occur when someone thinks they have the winning hand.
 You can consult a basic hand ranking guide right here on PokerListings but it’s actually pretty simple: